software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 1. As a user I want to add a reading recommendation so that I can build a collection of recommendations
 2. As a user I want to list the added reading recommendations so that I can find interesting things to read
 3. As a user I want to be able to edit a reading recommendation so that I can change its information
+4. As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don't need

 For the _first user story_, the Developers came up with the following tasks: